xdaruis/xdaruis/README.md

 <h1 align="center">👋 Hi, I'm Rozemberg Darius Andrei!</h1>

-- 🔭 I enjoy fixing things and understanding how technology works.
-I'm exploring software and its inner workings to make cool stuff happen.
+- 🤔 I've always been curious about how things work.
+That's why I love software engineering—it's like solving puzzles every day, and there's always something new to learn.
+I enjoy using technology to create cool stuff! 😎

-- 🌱 Right now, I'm learning more about backend technology to discover new tricks.
+- 🌱 Right now, I'm learning more about backend technologies.

 - 💞️ I'm up for teaming up on great projects.
 Let's make something awesome together!